Bot Service templates

 The process begins when the user sends a message to your bot via Bot Framework servers (step 1).

-Now that you know about the different templates, learn about developing bots with Bot Builder.
+Now that you know about the different templates, learn about Cognitive Services for use within bots.